 6) understand lectures given by specialists who conduct advanced and interdisciplinary studies.

-7) present the results of their group work in the postal presentation style.
+7) present the results of their group work in an academic style.

 Then, students will develop leadership, abilities to conduct interdisciplinary research, and communication skills.